+Profile

 The ratio of young people has remained stable; they see entrepreneurship as a conduit for better professional outcomes, or perhaps their only option.
 This also explains why the educational level of entrepreneurs has improved, as younger generations have benefited from better national educational programs.

-Many of those who belong to these segments are precisely those excluded from the formal financial system or who do not make full use of it.
+Many of those who belong to these segments are precisely those excluded from the formal financial system or who do not make full use of it5.
 Thus, 38% of entrepreneurs come into the financial system for the first time; 41% of those being banked live in rural areas, while half are young people.
 Likewise, it is hugely important to support the migrant, displaced and refugee population, which account for significant numbers in Latin American countries, due especially to the reception of Venezuelan migrants.

-Over 17,000 entrepreneurs in these groups have been served with loans and savings plans, contributing in turn to fostering decent jobs and their economic growth.
+Fundación Over 17,000 entrepreneurs in these groups have been served with loans and savings plans, contributing in turn to fostering decent jobs and their economic growth.
 People in areas affected by violence and poverty are also being served, as in the case of Empropaz in Colombia.
 For further details, see Migrants.

-17,951

-Migrants & refugees

-(Colombia, Peru, Chile & Panama)
+17,951 Migrants & refugees (Colombia, Peru, Chile & Panama)

-Sandra Beltrán
+172,094 people in EMPROPAZ zone (Colombia) 5.
+Very often they themselves end up leaving the formal financial system again.
+G.5.
+Clients joining the formal financial system for the first time.
+Data for Colombia,

+Peru, Dominican Republic & Panama.

-Sewing a story of inclusion and progress with needle and thread
+Sandra Beltrán Sewing a story of inclusion and progress with needle and thread